19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Creatures/Quick Monster Statblocks.md

 ## Ability Scores

-The monster's primary ability score is equal to their attack bonus.
-Their secondary ability score is equal to
+The monster's primary ability score(s) is equal to their attack bonus.
+Their medium ability scores are equal to the number of attacks they have (or 0 if attack bonus is 0).
+Their weak ability score(s) is equal to the number of attacks they have minus 4.